zwicker-group/py-pde/docs/paper/paper.md

 in custom applications.
 Generally, the just-in-time compilation provided by numba [@numba] allows for numerically efficient code while making deploying code easy.
-For instance, the package can be distributed to a cluster without worrying about setting paths and compiling source code.
+For instance, the package can be distributed to a cluster using `pip` without worrying about setting paths and compiling source code.

-The `py-pde` package joins a long list of software packages that aid researchers in solving PDEs.
+The `py-pde` package joins a long list of software packages that aid researchers in analyzing PDEs.
-Lately, there have been several attempts at simplifying the process of translating the mathematical formulation to a numerical implementation on the computer.
+Lately, there have been several attempts at simplifying the process of translating the mathematical formulation of a PDE to a numerical implementation on the computer.
-Noteably, the finite-difference approach has been favored by the packages `scikit-finite-diff` [@Cellier2019], `Devito` [@devito], and `pyclaw` [@pyclaw].
+Most noteably, the finite-difference approach has been favored by the packages `scikit-finite-diff` [@Cellier2019], `Devito` [@devito], and `pyclaw` [@pyclaw].
 Conversely, finite-element and finite-volume methods provide more flexibility in the gemeotries considered and have been used in major packages, including `FEniCS` [@Fenics], `FiPy` [@FiPy], and `SfePy` [@SfePy].
-Finally, another popular approach for calculating differentials of discretized fields are spectral methods.
+Finally, spectral methods are another popular approach for calculating differentials of discretized fields.
-While these methods could in principle also implemented in `py-pde` they are limited to a small set of viable boundary conditions and are thus not the prime focus.
+While these methods could in principle also implemented in `py-pde` they are limited to a small set of viable boundary conditions and are thus not the primary focus.
 Instead, `py-dev` focuses on providing a full toolchain for creating, simulating, and analyzing PDEs and the associated fields.
 While being useful in research, `py-pde` might thus also suitable for education.